What Happens When You Default on a Loan?

 - You might receive lower Social Security payments.

 Defaulting on a credit card loan is probably the most painless type of default, but your credit will certainly suffer, and your account will likely be sent to collections.
 Expect to see fees added to your debt, and collection agencies will make endless phone calls and other attempts to collect.

 Alternatives: Avoiding Default

-Given the consequences, it’s best to avoid default.
+Given the severe potential consequences, it’s best to avoid default.
 Doing so keeps your options open—you can always default later, but it’s hard to clean things up after you cross that threshold.

 Communication is essential when you run into financial trouble.
 Let your lender know if you’re struggling to make payments.
-From your lender’s perspective, a default can look one of two ways:
+From your lender’s perspective, a default appears one of two ways:

-- The lender sees that you’ve simply stopped paying, so they start making efforts to collect.
+- The lender discovers that you’ve simply stopped paying, so they start making efforts to collect.

 The first option is best for everybody involved.

 If you work out any kind of “arrangement,” be vigilant in documenting all communications, and get agreements in writing before taking action.
 You might have to provide personal information like your monthly income and expenses, but any type of assistance program requires those details.

-Student loans have the best options for relief, including:
+Student loans provide the best options for relief, including:

 The only way to know what your options are is to speak with your lender.
 With student loans, your loan is in default after 270 days of missed payments.
 Contact your lender quickly so you can line up everything well ahead of any deadlines.

 Home loans can create crushing debt burdens, and there are several ways to deal with that debt.

-- A loan modification may provide relief and allow you to keep your existing loan in place.
+- A loan modification may provide relief while enabling you to maintain your existing loan.

 - Several government programs exist to help homeowners in trouble.

-- Refinancing may help you lower your monthly payments, but you’ll need to qualify for the loan (government programs may help if you’re already having difficulties).
+- Refinancing may help you lower your monthly payments, but you’ll need to qualify for the loan (government programs may assist if you’re already having difficulties).